romkatv/zsh-bench/README.md

 history search.

 Initializing zsh while you are typing the first command poses a problem.
 What if some part of `.zshrc` prints to the terminal?
-The output will appear smack in the middle of what you percieve as the command line.
+The output will appear smack in the middle of what you perceive as the command line.
 That wouldn't be pretty at all.
 And what if `.zshrc` asks you a question?

 ```text